TijmenUU/smarttalesii/README.md

 - `SuppressDraw()` if this returns true (it defaults to false) it suppresses the draw calls of any game modes added before itself.
 - `SuppressUpdate()` if this returns true (it defaults to false) it suppresses the update calls of any game modes before itself.

 If the game mode vector contains `[ A, B, C ]` and B surpresses, it means that B and C get handled normally and A is not drawn nor updated.
-Note that to get this order A is inserted before B, C is inserted before A.
+Note that to get this order A is inserted before B, B is inserted before C.

 For updates the game mode vector is iterated backwards.
 For drawing the vector is iterated **forwards** due to the use of the painter's algorithm.
 This ensures that any game mode added _later_ gets drawn on top of the rest.
 See `GameManager::Update` and `GameManager::draw`.